Sturdy-Statistics/bailey/README.md

 - The full encrypted keychain **must be stored securely and offline**
 - The public key may be committed to version control
+- Do not invoke this function from a REPL, application server, or shared build process: its refusal-to-overwrite path intentionally terminates the JVM with a nonzero status

 ### 2. Initialize keys at server startup